sfzinstruments/mappings/Gregjazz Jazz Funk Kit/readme.md

 SFZ mapping for Gregjazz Jazz Funk Kit for use with Sforzando.
-Original library and samples by Gregjazz.
+Original library and samples by Gregjazz (Orangetreesamples).

 This SFZ mapping was created by kinwie in April 2020.
 Optimized for Sforzando.
 Alternative mappings (older) can be found here: http://drealm.co.uk/sfz/GregJazz/